John Caldwell (boxer)

-Caldwell was considered a supreme fighter whose class and skill saw him claim a medal in 1956 and the world bantamweight crown defeating World Champion Alphonso Halami at Wembley on Tuesday 31 October 1961.
-He enjoyed a magnificent career as an amateur and professional in which he contested 275 bouts, winning on all but ten occasions.
+Caldwell was considered an adept fighter whose class and skill saw him claim a medal in 1956 and the world bantamweight crown defeating World Champion Alphonso Halami at Wembley on Tuesday 31 October 1961.
+He enjoyed a successful career as an amateur and professional in which he contested 275 bouts, winning on all but ten occasions.

 Background

 Born in Belfast's Cyprus Street in 1938 Caldwell to John Caldwell and Bridget Caldwell(nee Maguire) he was drawn to the world-famous Immaculata Club at an early age.
 Caldwell's natural talent came to the attention of trainer Jack McCusker and he rose to prominence throughout Ireland.

 1956 Summer Olympics

 By 1956, the Falls Road boxer held both the junior and senior Irish flyweight titles and a place on the Irish team at the Melbourne 1956 Summer Olympics was assured.
 "We were away for six weeks and went to San Francisco and then stopped off in Honolulu on the way to Australia ...
 [I] was very young at the time and at just eighteen I was considered to be the baby of the team.
 The athlete Maeve Kyle looked after us all and it was the most successful set of Irish boxers ever to go to an Olympics as we won four bronze medals.
 But it was such an honour to be picked and I was so overjoyed to be representing Ireland on such a stage."

 In his opening bout, Caldwell was afforded a bye.
 His next opponent, Yaishwe (from Burma) was knocked out in the third round.
 In the quarterfinal, Caldwell beat on points Warner Batchelor, an Australian, who had been the favourite for the gold medal.
 However, in the semi-final, he lost out to Romanian Mircea Dobrescu and had to content himself with a bronze medal.

 On his return, Caldwell was welcomed back to his native Cyprus Street.
 "The whole street was out to cheer me on my return to Belfast and to have stood on that podium in Melbourne with my medal just made me so proud".
 The calling to the paid ranks was not far off.
 In January 1958, he fought his last unpaid fight in Belfast's St Mary's Hall.